atrn/dcc/README.md

 Unlike passing options via the the comand line options files permit options to be split across multiple lines and support '#'-based _line_ comments.
-Options files are also treated as dependencies so that changing an options file, and presumably the options it contains, results in recompilation.
-This feature is handy when using pre-compiled header files or non-standard compilation options and ensures all files are built in the same way.
+Options files are also treated as dependencies so when options file changes, and presumably the options it contains are change, recompilation occurs.
+This feature is useful with pre- compiled header files or non-standard compilation options and ensures all files are built in the same way.

+The names of the options files are taken from the typical macro names used with make(1).

 - `CFLAGS`
   C compiler options.